-Alexander Fraser is an associate professor at the Center for Information and Language Processing, LMU Munich, where he leads the machine translation group.
+Alexander Fraser is a full professor at the Center for Information and Language Processing, LMU Munich, where he leads the machine translation group.
 Before that, he led the machine translation group at the Institute for Natural Language Processing at the University of Stuttgart.

 He holds an ERC Starting Grant and was PI of the Horizon 2020 "Health in my Language" project.
 He was PI of a German Research Foundation project on modeling morphosyntactic phenomena in machine translation, and deputy PI in the FP7 project, "TTC - Terminology Extraction, Translation Tools and Comparable Corpora".
 His main research interests are in machine learning based and hybrid approaches to machine translation, syntactic parsing and information retrieval.

 Alex obtained his PhD in 2007 from the Department of Computer Science at the University of Southern California.
 His PhD research was conducted at the Information Sciences Institute in the Intelligent Systems Division.
 In addition to his academic work, Alex has worked at Language Weaver, where he developed the first commercially-available statistical machine translation system, and at BBN Technologies, where he worked on Arabic monolingual and cross-language information retrieval.
 Before starting the PhD, Alex held a number of positions including technical director at SatelLife/HealthNet, working on digital infrastructure for health information in developing countries.